lupyuen/lupyuen.github.io/src/lorawan.md

 [More details on connecting to BL602](https://lupyuen.github.io/articles/flash#watch-the-firmware-run)

-## Enter LoRa commands
+## Enter LoRaWAN commands

+TODO

-Let's enter some commands to transmit a LoRa Packet!
+Let's enter some commands to join the LoRaWAN Network and transmit a LoRaWAN Data Packet!

 1. Press Enter to reveal the command prompt.